 A primary respiratory acidosis is initially offset by intracellular buffers, followed by increased renal acid excretion.

-- Intracellular buffers: There is virtually no extracellular buffering capacity for increases in CO2.
+- Intracellular buffers: There is virtually no extracellular buffering capacity for increases in CO2 (bicarbonate cannot buffer itself).
 In an acute respiratory acidosis, CO2 moves rapidly intracellularly (particularly in red blood cells), where it disassociates with water to form H+ and HCO3–.
 The H+ is rapidly buffered by hemoglobin and intracellular phosphate.
 In red blood cells, the HCO3– moves extracellularly, in exchange for Cl–, causing an initial (usually mild) increase in plasma bicarbonate (metabolic alkalosis) and corrected hypochloremia (called the chloride shift).

-- Metabolic compensation (alkalosis): This occurs through renal excretion of H+.
+- Metabolic compensation (alkalosis): The body compensates for the decreased pH from the primary respiratory acidosis by increasing renal excretion of H+.
 In a chronic respiratory acidosis, the body promotes acid excretion through the kidneys (through renal ammoniagenesis in the proximal convoluted tubules; see image above), which enhances HCO3– retention (3 x bicarbonate is retained for a single ammonium chloride that is excreted), i.e. the renal compensatory response is a secondary metabolic alkalosis.
-The kidneys can also directly excrete hydrogen through hydrogen pumps in the collecting tubules (type A intercalated cells).
+The kidneys can also directly excrete hydrogen through hydrogen pumps in the collecting tubules (type A intercalated cells), by stimulating movement of the V-H-ATPase to the luminal membrane, which occurs due to the decreased intracellular pH.
+The intracellular pH decreases more readily with respiratory than metabolic acidosis because carbon dioxide is freely diffusible across membranes and moves intracellularly.
 The kidney’s response begins within several hours of the onset of a respiratory acidosis, but like all other renal responses, takes 3-5 days to be of maximal effectiveness.
 Cats do not appear to respond as well as dogs to a chronic respiratory acidosis because they cannot substantially increase renal ammoniagenesis (Di Bartola).
 Note that there is some evidence that renal compensation may return the pH to normal in chronic respiratory acidosis in dogs given sufficient time (> 30 days) (Di Bartola).
 Even though pH may be normal in a chronic respiratory acidosis, the pCO2 will still be high.
 In fact, the increase in systemic pH from the renal compensatory response may be detrimental, because of suppression of ventilation.

 Response to a primary respiratory alkalosis